leon4rd/test/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## How does the moon cut his hair?
+Eclipse it.